kwsantiago/routstr-core/docs/user-guide/payment-flow.md

 ### Refund Policy

 - Unused balance can be withdrawn anytime
-- Expired keys with balance can be refunded to `refund_npub`
+- Expired keys with balance can be refunded
 - Node operators may have additional policies

 ## Advanced Features